CDS Command Line Interface (CLI)

 The simplest form of:

-adds csv files with a single header line for all entities to the db/data/ folder.
-The name of the files matches the entities' namespace and name, separated by -
+cds add dataadds csv files with a single header line for all entities to the db/data/ folder.
+The name of the files matches the entities' namespace and name, separated by -.

 Filtering since @sap/cds-dk 7.9.0

-To create data for some entities only, use --filter
+To create data for some entities only, use --filter.
+For example:

 You can use regular expressions for more flexibility and precision.
 For example, to only match Books, but not Books.texts, use: